 When preparing Cryptographic Tokens for a network, it is advisable to populate additional Tokens beyond those necessary just to equip the units that will be installed from the start.
-Doing so can provide both backup units and units to enable expansion of equipment on the network.
-When redundant equipment is installed in a network, the same considerations shall apply as to single units, i.e., Tokens for additional Signing Entities shall hold their own Public/Private Key pairs plus copies of the Public Keys of all other Tokens for both Signing Entity and Authenticating Entity use, and Tokens for Authenticating Entity use shall hold their own Public/Private Key pairs plus copies of the Public Keys of all Tokens for Signing Entity use.
+Doing so can provide both backup Tokens and Tokens to enable expansion of equipment on the network.
+When redundant equipment is installed in a network, the same considerations shall apply as to single units, i.e., (1) Tokens for additional Signing Entities shall hold their own Public/Private Key pairs plus copies of the Public Keys of all other Tokens for both Signing Entity and Authenticating Entity use, and (2) Tokens for Authenticating Entity use shall hold their own Public/Private Key pairs plus copies of the Public Keys of all Tokens for Signing Entity use.

 When redundant Authenticating Entities are used in a Transmitter, each shall be treated as if it were a standalone unit and shall have installed a Token that is identical in the types of Keys it contains to all the other Tokens intended for Authenticating Entity use.
 Since the data to be delivered to all Authenticating Entities through the Security Data Stream is identical, any Token set up for Authenticating Entity use can be installed in any Authenticating Entity; the only requirement is that its number and Public Key be included in the database retained in the Signing Entity(ies).
 Similarly, any Token set up for use in a Signing Entity should be usable in any Signing Entity on the same network, so long as the Signing Entity also contains a copy of the database of unit numbers assigned to Tokens and copies of the Public Keys associated with those numbers.

+For spare Tokens to serve as backups without having to wait for updates of the Keys they contain before becoming operational, the spare Tokens must be kept up to date at all times with respect to the Keys stored by in-service Tokens of the same type.
+Note that maintaining spare Tokens in a ready-to-go state requires that the spare Tokens be actively maintained on the network so that they can be kept updated by the active Signing Entity on the network to which they will be connected.

-Figure 6.7 Tunneled Packet Security System Public/Private Key locations after system initialization.
+Figure 6.8 Tunneled Packet Security System Public/Private Key Locations After System Initialization.

 Despite possibly having provided spare Tokens for Signing Entities and/or Authenticating Entities, at some point in the life of a network, it may become necessary to prepare additional Cryptographic Tokens and add them to the system.
 There are two cases that must be considered: addition of Tokens for use in Signing Entities and addition of Tokens for use in Authenticating Entities.
 As described in Section 6.4.1, it is expected that Token initialization will be carried out using functionality of a Signing Entity or supplemental software.
 Given such an arrangement, a new Token for Authenticating Entity use can be loaded with the Public Keys of the Signing Entity(ies), and, conversely, the Public Key of the new Token can be captured and distributed among Signing Entities prior to the new Token being put into service.
-When a new Token is for use in a Signing Entity, however, it would be inconvenient, perhaps impossible, to bring all the Tokens from perhaps many Authenticating Entities to the Signing Entity to load the new Signing Entity Public Key onto them.
-For this purpose, provision is made to transfer Public Keys from new Tokens initialized for Signing Entity use to all Authenticating Entities on the network in the same way that GMAC Authentication Keys are distributed.
+When a new Token is for use in a Signing Entity, however, it would be inconvenient, maybe impossible, to bring all the Tokens from perhaps many Authenticating Entities to the Signing Entity to load the new Signing Entity Public Key onto them.
+For this situation, provision is made to transfer Public Keys from new Tokens initialized for Signing Entity use to all Authenticating Entities on the network in the same way that GMAC Authentication Keys are distributed.